Bubble7777/rsschool-cv/cv.md

 ## About me<br/>

 My first education is in economics, at the moment I am getting a second higher education in KEUK in the discipline of information systems.
-I work as a blockchain developer in a Kazakh company.
+I work as a blockchain developer in a Kazakhstan company.
 I work on various methodologies: Waterfall, Agile, Scrum.
 I know how to understand someone else's code.
 Work experience in a multilingual team, conducting retrospectives.
 I conduct business correspondence in English.

 ## Skills<br/>